 “There are some who can live without wild things, and some who cannot,” said legendary conservationist Aldo Leopold.
 I am one of those people who cannot.
-I consider myself the luckiest person in the world to have the role as California Director for the National Wildlife Federation, and to work with amazing people to protect the state's remarkable wildlife--from mountain lions in Los Angeles to porpoises in San Francisco Bay, to pika in the Sierra Nevada.
+I consider myself the luckiest person in the world to have the role as California Regional Executive Director for the National Wildlife Federation, and to work with amazing people to protect the state's remarkable wildlife--from mountain lions in Los Angeles to porpoises in San Francisco Bay, to pika in the Sierra Nevada.
 And as to that pika feces reference, my most notable contribution to science to date involves documenting a pika eating marmot poop.

-Most of my twenty-five year environmental career has been spent in national parks, and in two of the largest—Yosemite and Yellowstone.
+Most of my almost thirty year environmental career has been spent in national parks, and in two of the largest—Yosemite and Yellowstone.
 I’ll always be a national park advocate, and Yosemite remains my favorite place on earth.
 But I now focus most of my work on helping wildlife in cities and just finished a book about it, When Mountain Lions Are Neighbors.
-Just five years ago, while listening to a wolf howl or grizzly bear lope by in the wilds of Yellowstone, I would have laughed hysterically if you had told me I’d soon be dedicating my career to the conservation of wildlife in cities like Los Angeles.
+Just ten years ago, while listening to a wolf howl or grizzly bear lope by in the wilds of Yellowstone, I would have laughed hysterically if you had told me I’d soon be dedicating my career to the conservation of wildlife in cities like Los Angeles.

 How did I become an advocate for urban wildlife and LA cougars (of the cat kind)?
 In 2012, I read a headline in the Los Angeles Times, “Mountain lion makes itself at home in Griffith Park,” that radically transformed my life’s work.
 At the time, I thought it simply a curious story that defied plausibility at first glance.
 How could a mountain lion be living in the middle of the second largest city in the United States?
 And why would the poor cat even want to?